Sell

 Do you accept CalFresh/EBT and Farmers Market Nutrition Program vouchers at the farmers’ market?

 Yes!
-All eligible producers accept both CalFresh via an EBT card and the WIC Farmers Market Nutrition Program paper vouchers for families and seniors at our markets.
+All eligible producers accept CalFresh via an EBT card and the WIC Farmers Market Nutrition Program paper vouchers for families and seniors at our markets.
 Unfortunately, federal law does not allow PCFMA to accept the WIC EBT card, though some farms may be able to accept it as payment.
-PCFMA also matches up to $10 of CalFresh per market visit with an additional $10 they can spend on fruits and veggies!
-Find more information about all PCFMA programs on our Market Match page.
+PCFMA also matches up to $15 of CalFresh per market visit with an additional $15 they can spend on fruits and veggies!
+Please find more information about all PCFMA programs on our Market Match page.

 What farmers’ markets do PCFMA operate?